Excerpt from the government of Ontario’s ‘Newsroom’

 In addition to the fine, the court imposed a 25-per-cent victim fine surcharge as required by the Provincial Offences Act.
 The surcharge is credited to a special provincial government fund to assist victims of crime.

-U.S. Steel Canada Inc. was found guilty of a violation of the Ontario Regulation 854/90, ‘Regulation for Mines and Mining Plants’, section 185(5)(b) which states,
+U.S. Steel Canada Inc. was found guilty of a contravention of the Ontario Regulation 854/90, ‘Regulation for Mines and Mining Plants’, section 185(5)(b) which states,

 “Clearance sufficient for the safety of a worker shall be provided from the path of travel of,